ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An entity in the RATS architecture includes at least one of the roles defined in this document.

-An entity can aggregate more than one role into itself.
+An entity can aggregate more than one role into itself, such as being both a Verifier and a Relying Party, or being both a Reference Value Provider and an Endorser.
-These collapsed roles combine the duties of multiple roles.
+As such, any conceptual messages (see {{messages}} for more discussion) originating from such roles might also be combined.
+For example, Reference Values might be conveyed as part of an appraisal policy if the Verifier Owner and Reference Value Provider roles are combined.
+Similarly, Reference Values might be conveyed as part of an Endorsement if the Endorser and Reference Value Provider roles are combined.

-In cases where roles are aggregated, interaction between these roles do not necessarily use the Internet Protocol.
-They can be using a loopback device or other IP-based communication between separate environments, but they do not have to.
+Interactions between roles agrregated into the same entity do not necessarily use the Internet Protocol.
+Such interactions might use a loopback device or other IP-based communication between separate environments, but they do not have to.
 Alternative channels to convey conceptual messages include function calls, sockets, GPIO interfaces, local busses, or hypervisor calls.
 This type of conveyance is typically found